toasterparty/mp-audio-toolchain/README.md

 Clears all of the cached data.
 You should only need to use this if you having problems.

 ## 1 - Extract
+Extracts all of the audio files from the game so that they can be viewed and replaced.
+First, copy your legally obtained copy of Metroid Prime 1 for the Nintendo Gamecube in the base folder and name it `prime.iso`.
+Then run `1-extract.bat`.

+The original music audio will be extracted to `prime/AudioGrp-clean/` and the sound effects to `prime/AudioGrp-clean/`.

+## 2 - Edit
+Run `2-edit.bat` to launch a special version of Audacity that can handle.

+This version of Audacity is prone to crashes, so I recommend doing all audio work outside of this Audacity version beforehand.

 # Credits